China State Banquet 20 Oct 2015:

 For her first state banquet at Buckingham Palace the Duchess wore:

-- a bespoke Jenny Packham gown, the Lotus Flower/Papyrus Tiara (more here), diamond drop earrings, the ‘Wedding Gift’ diamond bracelet and a second diamond bracelet made from a choker of Queen Mary’s
+- a bespoke Jenny Packham gown, the Lotus Flower/Papyrus Tiara (more here), diamond drop earrings, the ‘Wedding Gift’ diamond bracelet (a bit more info here in our original post)and a second diamond bracelet made from a choker of Queen Mary’s (more here)

 - Kate also carried a red clutch that we have not yet identified (I’m presuming it is a custom piece to match the dress), we do not have photos or video showing her shoes